 Spring flowering bulbs

 Spend a bit of time this month planting *spring flowering bulbs and you’ll make such a difference to the amount of interest in your garden at the end of winter.
 Daffodils, crocus and hyacinths should all be planted by the end of September; hang on a bit longer to plant tulips though.
 If you’re not sure how to do it, check out my post on planting bulbs.

 It’s also worth potting up a bulb lasagne, which is a container layered with bulbs that flower at different times.
 This is a brilliant way to get a long display of flowers for minimal effort!

 While you’re planting your spring bulbs in the garden, you can also ‘force’ some of them to flower earlier than they would normally from this month.
 Forcing bulbs is basically speeding up the natural process of growth and flowering, and it’s a lovely way to enjoy blooms indoors in winter.
 It’s really easy to do, check out my post on forcing bulbs for full instructions.

 Are you growing any of my top picks for what to plant in September?
 Let me know what you’re up to in the comments!
-You might also like to check out my post on garden jobs for September too.
+You might also like to check out my posts on garden jobs for September and fall flowers for pots and hanging baskets too.